lbfm-rwth/gap-in-algebraic-research-2018/program.md

 #### Please also look at [the Wiki for details](https://github.com/gapdays/gapdays2017-fall/wiki).
 Feel free to add pages there relevant to the workshop or code spring.

+#### Weekend
+There are currently no specific plans for the weekend (September 2nd & 3rd).
+For those staying over the weekend, access to the university will be available.